catreunion/classic-docu00/docs/graphql/01Catstronauts.md

 ### Mutation Response

-A mutation response is an object created for storing the return type of a mutation.
+A mutation response is an object type created for storing the return type of a mutation.
 It contains 3 properties, as well as additional fields for each object that the mutation updates.

 > `code` : Int! refers to the status of the mutation, similar to an HTTP status code.